tiagosimao/norm/README.md

 <b>Things you can do with NORM</b>
 - Preventing resource leaks caused by developer error, such as unclosed connections, result sets or statements
-- Easily building SQL queries, without sacrificing ability to do weird stuff
+- Easily building SQL queries, without sacrificing the ability to do weird stuff
 - ResultSet to Java objects mapping
 - Truly modular framework, allowing the developer to pick and choose what features of NORM to use, even in a multiple framework context